CMU-CREATE-Lab/deep-smoke-machine/README.md

 cd deep-smoke-machine/back-end/data/
 mv metadata_02242020.json metadata.json
 ```
 Split the metadata into three sets: train, validation, and test.
-This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our paper.
+This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our technical report.
 ```sh
 python split_metadata.py confirm
 ```